evanx/chronica/lib/ComponentFactory.md

 Once all the components' `requireComponents` are resolved, they are initialised via their `create` methods, and then finally started.

 #### Starting

-If all are created without error, then it actually starts the components with their `start` lifecycle method.
+If all components are created without error, then we start the components via their `start` lifecycle method.

 We start the configured components:
 ```javascript